-- 28. Because the dependent clause begins with a relative pronoun "which" this dependent clause is also called a relative clause.22 Relative clauses "postmodify nouns ('the house that I own'), pronouns ('those who trust me'), and nominal adjectives ('the elderly who are sick)."23 Thus, here, the dependent/relative clause modifies the noun "action."
-The dependent clause therefore describes what action the Member may take regardless of the obligations under the Agreement: for instance, "any action which it considers necessary for the protection of its essential security interests relating to fissionable materials or the materials from which they are derived." - 29.
+- 29. Because the dependent clause begins with a relative pronoun "which" this dependent clause is also called a relative clause.
+Relative clauses "postmodify nouns ('the house that I own'), pronouns ('those who trust me'), and nominal adjectives ('the elderly who are sick)."24 Thus, here, the dependent/relative clause modifies the noun "action."
+The dependent clause therefore describes what action the Member may take regardless of the obligations under the Agreement: for instance, "any action which it considers necessary for the protection of its essential security interests relating to fissionable materials or the materials from which they are derived." - 30.
 Put differently, as we explained in the U.S. Response to Panel Question 35 and the U.S. Second Written Submission, the relative clause that follows the word "action" describes the situation "which [the Member] considers" to be present when it takes such an "action."
 The clause begins with "which it considers" and ends at the end of each subparagraph ending.
-All of the elements in the text, including each subparagraph ending, are therefore part of a single relative clause, and are thus each left to the determination of the Member. - 30.
-As noted above, the operative language "it considers" (subject and verb of the clause) in the single relative clause, which describes the action a Member may take, reserves for the Member to decide what action it considers "necessary for" the protection of its essential security interests and which circumstance is present.24 In that sense, the phrase "which it considers" "qualifies" all of the elements in the relative clause, including the subparagraph endings.
-To further assist the Panel, each subcolumn in the chart above is analyzed below.
+All of the elements in the text, including each subparagraph ending, are therefore part of a single relative clause, and are thus each left to the determination of the Member. - 31.
+As noted above, the operative language "it considers" (subject and verb of the clause) in the single relative clause, which describes the action a Member may take, reserves for the Member to decide what action it considers "necessary for" the protection of its essential security interests and which circumstance is present.25 In that sense, the phrase "which it consists of the verb and its complements and adverbials that are functions as adjuncts.
+In the sentence I met a girl on the train today, I is the subject and the rest of the sentence is the predicate.") (emphasis in the original).